Blaze2017/Credit-Card-Application/README.md

 # Credit-Card-Application

-Using Self Organized Map for redit card application filtration.
+Using Self Organized Map for credit card application filtration.